NodeDash/Docs/docs/getting-started/quick-start.md

 ## Next Steps

 Congratulations!
-You've successfully set up your first device, function, integration, and flow in Helium Device Manager.
+You've successfully set up your first device, function, integration, and flow in NodeDash.
 Here are some next steps to explore:

 - Add more devices and organize them with additional labels
 - Create more sophisticated functions for data processing